Timeline of events in Krishnamurti's life (taken from the biographies: "Years

 1982: Back in Ojai, K tells Mary Z that he has had the impulse to "slip off".

-Then he adds, "Not now, I still have too much to do".
+have too much to do".
 While in New York

 to a question put to him by a New York Times correspondent on the effect